Dental braces and orthodontics

 The orthodontist will explain how to care for the braces and clean in and around them.
 People wearing braces have an increased risk of tooth decay if they do not brush their teeth regularly.
 Pieces of food can get stuck in the wires and the braces can cause an increase in saliva production, leading to more plaque and decay.

-Most people will be able to eat normally with braces, but will be advised to avoid food like toffee and hard sweets that can damages the braces.
+Most people will be able to eat normally with braces, but will be advised to avoid food like toffee and hard sweets that can damage the braces.